Third-Party API Integration for Websites and Internal Corporate Systems

 How does Third-Party API Integration work?

-There are two main approaches for third-Party API Integration: either by connecting each system individually with others or by establishing a common intermediary system where all other systems direct their data.
+There are two main approaches for third-Party API Integration: either by connecting each system individually with others, or by establishing a common intermediary system where all other systems direct their data.
 In the case of large companies with a large volume of data, the first approach is often preferable.
 Otherwise, the unified system may become overloaded with information, leading to instability.
 For smaller companies, a connection hub can effectively serve this purpose.

 Given the scale of operations, direct integration of the company’s different IT systems was the optimal solution.
 But remember that even integrations like this, which typically link just two systems, is a complex process that can span several months.
 For example, in our work on this at Kia, the terms of reference outlining the requirements for integrating the dealer management system with the Customer Relationship Management (CRM) system comprised over 80 A4 pages.
 This document was necessary to detail all the intricacies of this integration.